raoulbia-ai/gpt-meeting-assistant-electron/README.md

 - **Draggable Floating Prompter**: A customizable and movable UI component for displaying assistant responses.
 - **Error Handling and Logging**: Comprehensive logging and error handling mechanisms for robust performance.
 - **Extensible Architecture**: Modular design for easy extension and integration with other services.
+- **Automatic Reconnection**: Designed to bypass the 15-minute OpenAI limitation by automatically reconnecting.
+- **Keyboard Control**: Start and stop listening with the spacebar (initial start requires clicking the "Start Listening" button).

+**Note**: This application is a Proof of Concept (PoC).
+While it has been successfully tested, users should expect potential bugs and issues.

 ## Screenshots